tdeheurles/tdeheurles.github.io/_posts/2015-07-19-Exploring-etcd.md

 ## using etcd

 You can use etcd with etcdctl (CLI) or with the HTTP API.
-NOte that the -L option is needed for CURL as there is redirection in etcd.
+Note that the -L option is needed for CURL as there is redirection in etcd.

 ### Reading/writing from CoreOS